upsight/FuseSDKUnity/README.md

 ## Current Version

-Version: 1.38.1.0
+Version: 2.0.0.0-BETA

-Released: February 13th, 2015
+Released: March 19th, 2015

 ## To Download
 The easiest way to obtain the Fuse SDK is to click the "Download ZIP" button located in the right-hand navigation pane of the Github repository page.

-Once the package has been installed, you will be able to update the FuseSDK Wrapper through the Unity Editor.
+Once the package has been imported into your project, you will be able to update the FuseSDK Wrapper through the Unity Editor.

 ## Getting Started